3ds Max | 2025 Features | Autodesk

 ENHANCED

-Ensure the accurate reproduction of colours across different devices, brightnesses and viewing conditions with Colour Management and OCIO support.
+Ensure the accurate reproduction of colors across different devices, brightnesses, and viewing conditions with Color Management and OCIO support.

 Interactive viewports